gitKrystan/2025-emberfest/slides.md

  🌧️ **Portland, Oregon** - Where I live among the coffee shops and rain
 - 👩‍👧‍👦 **Mother of two** - I understand the importance of reliable, predictable systems that just work
-- 🛡️ **Staff Engineer at AuditBoard** - Building AI-first GRC software for enterprise risk
+- 🛡️ **Staff Engineer at AuditBoard** - Building enterprise Audit, Risk, and Compliance software
 - ⚡ **Ember Data & Tooling Teams** - Passionate about making data management both powerful and type-safe
 - 🔥 **Ember veteran since v2** - Nearly a decade of writing Ember applications -->